Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Related work

-\textbf{Frame-level methods.} Frame-level methods detect anomalies by taking entire video frames as input.
-Yu \etal~\cite{Yu-TNNLS-2021} proposed a frame-level framework that employs the adversarial learning of past and future events to detect anomalies.
-Liu \etal~\cite{Liu-CVPR-2018} proposed a simple yet effective algorithm, which learns to reconstruct the next frame of a short video sequence.
-A more complex approach is proposed by Liu \etal~\cite{Liu-ICCV-2021}, which conditions the image prediction on optical flow reconstruction using a conditional Variational Auto-Encoder (VAE).
+\textbf{Frame-level methods.} Frame-level methods detect anomalies by taking entire video frames as input. \citet{Yu-TNNLS-2021} proposed a frame-level framework that employs the adversarial learning of past and future events to detect anomalies. \citet{Liu-CVPR-2018} proposed a simple yet effective algorithm, which learns to reconstruct the next frame of a short video sequence.
 Considering that frame-level methods commonly rely on producing poor reconstructions for anomalies, generalizing to out-of-distribution samples, \eg~anomalies, is not desired.
-To reduce the generalization capability, researchers employed various techniques, such as adding memory modules \cite{Liu-ICCV-2021, Gong-ICCV-2019,Park-CVPR-2020} or masked convolutional blocks \cite{Ristea-CVPR-2022}.
+To reduce the generalization capability, researchers employed various techniques, such as adding memory modules \citep{Gong-ICCV-2019} or masked convolutional blocks \citep{Madan-ARXIV-2022,Ristea-CVPR-2022}.
 Although integrating additional modules into the network leads to accuracy gains, the procedure often comes with a significant efficiency penalty.

-Focusing primarily on efficiency, we propose a novel adversarial distillation framework that teaches our efficient frame-level student to replicate two heavy object-level teachers \cite{Georgescu-CVPR-2021,Georgescu-TPAMI-2021}.
+Focusing primarily on efficiency, we propose a novel adversarial distillation framework that teaches our efficient frame-level student to replicate two heavy object-level teachers \citep{Georgescu-CVPR-2021,Georgescu-TPAMI-2021}.
 By distilling powerful teachers, we can afford to employ a lightweight frame-level student, gaining between 28 and 62 times the speed of the teachers with just a small performance drop (less than $5\%$).